Updated April 28, 2023

 - Opportunity to get more conversions

 Without automations, you are able to keep your campaigns manual.
-Here are just a few positives to keeping your campaigns under your control:
+Here are just a few positives to keeping your campaigns fully under your control:

 - Helps you maintain a close eye on budget and interactions